ankitnewjobs/Terraform/Day:- 52 Terraform-Module-Publish-to-Public-Registry/Readme.md

 # Verify
 https://registry.terraform.io/modules/stacksimplify/staticwebsitepublic/azurerm/latest
-In Versions drop-down, you should notice 1.0.0 and 2.0.0(latest) tags
+In the Versions drop-down, you should notice 1.0.0 and 2.0.0(latest) tags

 # Update your Module Version tag to use new version of Module
 c3-static-website.tf